If you're looking for the best incline treadmill, NordicTrack currently leads the pack, with three well-priced models to choose from.

 The original base model, the X7i, with a 2.75 CHP motor and 7" backlit display was discontinued in 2017.
 There also used to be a X15i Incline Trainer, which boasted a powerful 4.5 CHP motor and a 15 inch high-def TV....but that one was discontinued for some reason.

-All of the current Incline Trainers were recently redesigned, and there's one to fit every budget.
+All of the current Incline Trainers were recently redesigned, and there are three models remaining in the series.

 Moving up you have the X11i treadmill, which has all of the features of the X9i, plus a more powerful 4.25 CHP motor, a 10" web-enabled touchscreen and a better warranty.